 The licenses awarded to ThromboGenics NV are exclusive licenses with the right to sublicense.
-ThromboGenics NV will have the rights to all inhouse intellectual property.
-The Company employs an internal IP counsel who works in collaboration with several leading international patent law firms
+The (sub)licenses awarded from ThromboGenics NV to ThromboGenics Ltd are exclusive (sub) licenses.
+By the merger of these two companies ThromboGenics NV will have the rights to all in-house intellectual property.
+The Company employs an internal IP counsel who works in collaboration with several leading international patent law firms.